intel/iot-js-api/api/board/arduino101.md

 On GPIO pins (0..13) interrupts can be configured to be triggered on low value, high value, rising edge and falling edge.
 Some of the GPIO pins can trigger interrupt on value *change* (pins 2, 5, 7, 8, 10, 11, 12, 13).

 Pins 3, 5, 6 and 9 can be used for PWM output.
 These pins are marked on the board by a ~ (tilde) symbol next to the pin numbers.
-Pin 3 corresponds to PWM channel 0, pin 9 to PWM channel 3, etc.
+Pin 3 corresponds to PWM channel 0, pin 5 to PWM channel 1, pin 6 to PWM channed 2, and pin 9 to PWM channel 3.

 Pins A0 to A5 can be used for analog input and each provide 10 bits of resolution (i.e. 1024 different values).